gad-lang/gad/docs/tutorial.md

 ### Function Values

-In uGO, function is a callable value with a number of function arguments and a return value.
+In Gad, function is a callable value with a number of function arguments and a return value.
 Just like any other values, functions can be passed into or returned from another function.